hyper-views/framework/README.md

 I wrote it to understand how modern javascript frameworks do things.
 It's greatly inspired by React and Redux, etc, obviously.
 Also hyperx, which demonstrated that you can use tagged template strings instead of JSX, was a huge inspiration.

 I also wrote it because I don't really like any of the options out there.
-They're all too complicated in my opinion.
+I wouldn't necessarily use it for anything serious, but intend to use it for any personal stuff I do.

 It is meant to be used with browserify.

 ## An Example

-This example uses diffhtml, but you should be able to use an alternative that provides something with the same functionality of its innerHTML.
+This example uses diffhtml, but you should be able to use an alternative that provides something with the same functionality of its innerHTML (see [diff](#diff)).

 ``` javascript
 const framework = require('@erickmerchant/framework')